Feyerabend/cc/ch07/sec7.3/concat/am/README.md

 ### What This Could Be Used For

 This machine is not production software!
-It is a *theoretical workbench*--but a workbench with real practical directions.
+It is a *theoretical workbench*--but a workbench with real practical *directions*.

 #### Compiler Intermediate Representation Design